kushan-abeysekara/trd_bot/DEPLOYMENT.md

 - Ensure Socket.IO is properly configured
 - Check that WebSocket connections aren't blocked by proxy/firewall
 - Verify correct WebSocket URL in frontend configuration
+- Check WebSocket network traffic in browser DevTools (WS tab)
+- Test WebSocket connectivity using the /api/socket-test endpoint

+#### WebSocket Debug Steps:
+1. Check browser console for connection errors
+2. In DevTools Network tab, filter by WS to see if connection attempts are made
+3. Verify Upgrade headers are present in the request/response
+4. Test with both WebSocket and polling transports

 ## Production URLs